FIWARE/tutorials.Big-Data-Spark/README.md

 # Real-time Processing and Big Data Analysis

-> "Who controls the past controls the future: who controls the present controls the past."
+> "You have to find what sparks a light in you so that you in your own way can illuminate the world."
 >
-> — George Orwell.
-"1984" (1949)
+> — Oprah Winfrey

 Smart solutions based on FIWARE are architecturally designed around microservices.
 They are therefore are designed to scale-up from simple applications (such as the Supermarket tutorial) through to city-wide installations base on a large